apache/apisix/docs/en/latest/plugins/inspect.md

 be flushed, and it would not affect other caches to avoid slowing down other parts of the program.

-* If the breakpointis related to local function or anonymous function, then you have to set it to `nil` (because no way to get function reference), which would flush the whole jit cache of lua vm.
+* If the breakpointis related to local function or anonymous function, then you have to set it to `nil` (because no way to get function reference), which would flush the whole jit cache of Lua vm.

 You attach a `filter_func` function of the breakpoint, the function takes the `info` as argument and returns true of false to determine whether the breakpoint would be removed.
 You could setup one-shot breakpoint